liquinlab/elm-smile/docs/api.md

 - `stepData`: Returns the current step's data as a reactive proxy.
 - `d`: Alias for `stepData`.
-- `datapath`: Returns the current data path with component resolution.
+- `pathData`: Returns the current data path with component resolution.
 - `stepIndex`: Returns the current step index among leaf nodes.
 - `blockIndex`: Returns the current block index.
 - `pathString`: Returns the current path as a string.